“I decided I can’t pay a person to rewind time, so I may as well get over it.” Serena Williams

 “If I wait for someone else to validate my existence, it will mean that I’m shortchanging myself. ” Zanele Muholi

-Managing Your Daily Life: You will have good and bad days, happy and sad moments, and feel healthy and sick at times, whether or not you have Parkinson’s.
+Managing Your Daily Life: You will have good and bad days, happy and sad moments, and feel healthy and sick sometimes, whether or not you have Parkinson’s.
 It is your decision how best to manage your Parkinson’s.
 However, staying focused, positive, hopeful, and informed/educated with a dose of persistence offers a path to take charge.
 You cannot give back your Parkinson’s; there is no two-way street.
-So accept it, live with it because you still matter to the world around you.
+So accept it, and live with it because you still matter to the world around you.

 “The most beautiful people we have known are those who have known defeat, known suffering, known struggle, known loss, and have found their way out of the depths.
 These persons have an appreciation, a sensitivity, and an understanding of life that fills them with compassion, gentleness, and a deep loving concern.
 Beautiful people do not just happen.”
 Elisabeth Kubler-Ross